JamieBort/Personal-Dashboard/administrative/README.md

     - Contains files and directories from

+      - other branches,

-      - other branches
+      - other repos, and

-      - as well as files and directories from the root directory in this `fullstack` branch.
+      - directories from the root directory in this `fullstack` branch.

     - Created for [Issue #23](https://github.com/JamieBort/Personal-Dashboard/issues/23).